leynos/concordat-vale/docs/stilyagi-design.md

 ### Parameters

-- `--project-root` defaults to `.` and anchors every relative path so the CLI can be run from outside the repository.
+- `--project-root` defaults to `.` and anchors every relative path, so the CLI can be run from outside the repository.
 - `--styles-path` defaults to `styles`.
 The command auto-discovers style directories under that path (excluding `config`) unless `--style` is